Ontario has now issued a province-wide Stay-at-Home order, and a State of Emergency has been declared again.

 - See also:

-In addition, all non-essential retail stores, including hardware stores, alcohol retailers, and those offering curbside pickup or delivery, must open no earlier than 7 am and close no later than 8 pm.
+All non-essential retail stores can open for curbside pickup or delivery between 7 am and 8 pm.
+Delivery will be available between 6 am and 9 pm.
 However, the restricted hours of operation do not apply to stores that primarily sell food, pharmacies, gas stations, convenience stores, and restaurants for takeout or delivery.

-Enhanced enforcement will be implemented with the stay at home order and for those not following the new and existing measures.
+Enhanced enforcement will be implemented with the Stay-at-Home order and for those not following the new and existing measures, according to the province.
 Those who decide not to abide by orders will be subject to set fines and/or prosecution under both the Reopening Ontario (A Flexible Response to COVID-19) Act (ROA) and EMCPA.